decaf-dev/obsidian-dataloom/README.md

 ## Markdown Support

-Notion-Like Tables uses the `MarkdownRenderer.renderMarkdown` function to render HTML entities from markdown.
+Notion-Like Tables uses the Obsidian function `MarkdownRenderer.renderMarkdown` to render HTML element from markdown.
-There are some known issues with this function where embedded items, such as links or html do not work properly.
-Future development will be made to fix these issues.
+There are some known issues with this function where embedded elements, such as links do not work properly.
+Code is needed to implement these embeddings.
+Future development will be required to fix some of these issues.

 ## Copying Cell Content